marcellipet/Silento-TCC-/README.md

 The development of the project arose from research into environmental and social issues, with an emphasis on growing noise pollution, a problem faced in many parts of the world and experienced by the team members themselves.
 This work aims to offer an innovative and practical solution to a contemporary problem, promoting well-being and quality of life.

-## API

-A API é para guardar e enviar dados para o banco de dados que está integrado com a API e podem ser usados em conjuntos com a programação do Arduino.
+## A API é para guardar e enviar dados para o banco de dados que está integrado com a API e podem ser usados em conjuntos com a programação do Arduino.
 Para registrar os horários, decibéis e a localidade dos ruídos, podendo assim servir como referência para comunidades e autoridades de como o local pode estar poluído com a grande quantidade de ruídos.

 The API is for storing and sending data to the database that is integrated with the API and can be used in conjunction with Arduino programming.